 Domain authority is pretty straightforward.
 As for website traffic, you want to watch out for organic traffic trends.
 What's their traffic volume and are there any significant drops in traffic?

 Besides that, analyze the specific page you want to get a backlink from.
 How that page is performing on Google and how much traffic it's generating.

 Another suggestion is to also assess the types of backlinks they're giving and how many outbound links there are on a page.
 If the target website is giving no-follow backlinks, it would be extremely hard to avoid the same faith.

 On top of that, too many outbound links on a page mean less authority is transferred via each external link.

 When it comes to backlinks, a good way to facilitate them is by writing guest posts.

 Use the quotation marks to indicate which exact word you want and get more accurate results from Google.

 For instance, you can type YOUR KEYWORD + "guest posts", or "write for us" + advertising.

-The good thing to do next is to use filters and list recent ones.
+Next, it's a good idea to use filters and list recent ones.

 You'll get freshly baked stuff. 😎